shiningrain/FBAS/README.md

 ```bash
 $ pip -r requirements.txt
 ```

-Then, you need to assign the directory of your `autokeras` lib and The `AutoKeras` directory in this repo and run `copy_file.sh` to copy some specific files.

 In addition, in order to record feedback in parallel in the current version implementation, you need a python environment equipped with `Tensorflow` 2.3 version.